SteveFortune/normalisation-adventures/Definitions/README.md

 The docs are numbered in the order that I learnt the different concepts.

+Note that references to 'if' should be understood to mean 'if and only if'.

 __MITIGATION__

 - I'm still learning this stuff, so this information may be inaccurate, simplified, or just wrong.